fractaledmind/chaotic_job/README.md

 The helper methods for correctly performing jobs and their retries are useful, but they are not the primary reason for using `ChaoticJob`.
 The real power of this gem comes from its ability to simulate failures and glitches.

 The first helper you can use is the `run_scenario` method.
-A scenario is simply a set of glitches that will be injected into the specified code once.
+A scenario is simply a particular glitch that will be injected into the specified code once.
 Here is an example:

 ```ruby
 test "scenario of a simple job" do